Skip to content

 Key takeaways

-Outlook: The recent geopolitical developments in Venezuela add to the global uncertainty that tariff policy initially sparked.
-Some market participants have raised questions about the implications for similar unilateral actions elsewhere (whether on the part of the United States or other countries).
+OutlookUncertainty remains a pervasive issue globally.
+Whereas it had seemed like some tariff-related uncertainty was lessening with the conclusion of various trade agreements, more recent events have thrown some of these into doubt.
+In addition to trade policy, geopolitical events have resurfaced as a source of potential instability.
+A number of sources of potential economic policy concern in major economies have also surfaced.
 Financial markets also still await the Supreme Court ruling on the legality of tariffs imposed by the president rather than Congress; the ruling may take some months yet.
 While uncertainty remains on a number of fronts, in general we see global growth as being quite resilient.
-Over the medium term, our core themes of improving EM fundamentals, USD weakening and global rewiring (such as geopolitically induced shifts in global supply chains) remain intact.
+The global monetary policy easing cycle is in its late stages and pauses or increases in rates seem the most likely outcome across a range of countries.
+Our core themes of improving EM fundamentals, USD weakening and global rewiring (such as geopolitically induced shifts in global supply chains) remain intact.
 Although data has been fairly resilient to date, risks remain from US tariff and trade policy.
-In addition to this, domestic political developments are of potential concern in some countries, particularly with respect to fiscal policy outcomes.
-Elections are due in a number of countries this year, including Brazil, Colombia and Hungary.
+In addition to this, domestic political developments are of potential concern in some countries, particularly with respect to fiscal policy outcomes, while elections are also due in a number of countries this year, including a snap election called in Japan during January for February.

 Continue reading further by downloading the PDF, which highlights the Templeton Global Macro team’s market and economic overview, and outlook for the month.